Illnesses, injuries & lawsuits stemming from 9-11

 Legal action to protect rescue workers and others

 In an attempt to ensure that those who suffered serious injury and the families of those who died received some compensation quickly, the first Victims Compensation Fund was established in the weeks following 9-11.
 Settlement of all outstanding legal claims relating to 9-11 was required to participate.
 The program closed in December 2003, before many workers affected by the toxic dust at the WTC site developed symptoms or assembled the necessary documentation.

 Recognizing that people at or near the former World Trade Center site were at significant risk for various illnesses, and that many of these people lacked health insurance, President Obama signed the Zadroga Act into law on January 2, 2011.
 The Act sets aside health care funds for people with a 9-11 illness, and reopens the Victims Compensation Fund to a much broader pool of claimants who can document that they were in the vicinity of the 9-11 aftermath at any time through May 30, 2002.

 Work with skilled and compassionate personal injury lawyers to get compensation for 9-11-related illness and injury

-Barasch McGarry Salzman & Penson, PC, Attorneys at Law, have already represented more than 1,000 Victims Compensation Fund award recipients, including many firefighters and other rescue workers.
+Barasch McGarry Salzman & Penson, Attorneys at Law, have already represented more than 1,000 Victims Compensation Fund award recipients, including many firefighters and other rescue workers.
 Those involved in individual or class action lawsuits may be eligible to participate in The Zadroga Act.

 If you or a loved one suffers from an illness related to the attacks of September 11th, please contact us to arrange a no-charge initial consultation about your case.
 Call us at 888.746.8212 (toll-free), contact us online, or visit our conveniently located Manhattan offices to speak with an attorney who successfully has represented many people with 9-11 claims.